SamarRabeh/React_Agent_CRAG_project/README.md

 Achieve better overall task performance compared to standard Chain-of-Thought (CoT) prompting and vanilla REACT agents This hybrid pipeline is evaluated on multi-hop question answering and code reasoning benchmarks, where agent reliability and coherence are critical.

+## Notebooks

+-Exploring_ReAct_on_Langchain.ipynb: testing CoT vs React prompting / manual implementation : understanding the technique -hotpotqa_GPT3.ipynb: React technique tested on HotpotQA with GPT-3 as a reference LLM.
+-hotpotQA_crag_GPT3.ipynb: React coupled with CRAG technique tested on HotpotQA with GPT-3 as a reference LLM.

 ## Experiments
 As HotpotQA and FEVER have large validation sets, we only run 500 random examples (see notebooks).
 We find PaLM and GPT-3 are better at different tasks.